 - A number of minor administrative amendments to improve operation of the Act.

 Q3.
-How will the Draft Cat Management Amendment Bill 2019 be made available for public and stakeholder comment?
+How was the Draft Cat Management Amendment Bill 2019 made available for public and stakeholder comment?

-Draft Cat Management Amendment Bill 2019 will be available for public and stakeholder comment from 31 August 2019 until 4 October 2019.
-The relevant documents and details of how to make a submission are available on the DPIPWE website.
+The Draft Cat Management Amendment Bill 2019 was available for public and stakeholder comment from 31 August 2019 until 4 October 2019.
+The relevant documents and details of how to make a submission were available on the DPIPWE website.
+The Cat Management Amendment Bill 2019 and submissions on the draft Bill are available on the DPIPWE website.